Federal Updates

 Borrowers of the undergraduate subsidized and unsubsidized loans will not see any changes to eligibility or lifetime loan limits under the OBBBA.

-Borrowing caps have been instituted for the Parent PLUS loan, effective July 1, 2026.
-Parents of dependent undergraduate students may borrow $20,000 per year per dependent student, with a $65,000 aggregate limit per dependent student (without regard to amounts forgiven, repaid, canceled, or discharged).
+Borrowing limits have been instituted for the Parent PLUS loan, effective July 1, 2026.
+Parents of dependent undergraduate students may borrow $20,000 per year per dependent student with a $65,000 aggregate limit per dependent student (without regard to amounts forgiven, repaid, canceled, or discharged).

-Under the OBBB the Graduate PLUS loan program will be eliminated, effective July 1, 2026.
+Under the OBBBA the Graduate PLUS loan program will be eliminated, effective July 1, 2026.

-Legacy Provision: If a borrower received a Direct Loan made before July 1, 2026, while enrolled in a credentialed program, the borrower can continue to borrow from the program for three academic years or the remainder of their expected time to credential, whichever is less, in that same program.
+Legacy Provision: If a graduate student has received a Direct Loan made before July 1, 2026 while enrolled in a credentialed program, the borrower can continue to borrow from the Grad PLUS Loan program for three academic years or the remainder of their expected time to credential, whichever is less.

 Graduate/Professional Annual & Aggregate Loan Limits

-Caps the annual loan limits at $20,500 for graduate students and $50,000 for professional students*, effective July 1, 2026.
-The aggregate limit is capped at $100,000 for graduate students and $200,000 for professional students, and does not include amounts borrowed as an undergraduate.
+Annual loan limits will be capped at $20,500 for graduate students and $50,000 for professional students, effective July 1, 2026.
+The aggregate limit is capped at $100,000 for graduate students and $200,000 for professional students, in addition to the amount borrowed for undergraduate education.
 (Borrowers who are both graduate and professional students at some point in their educational careers may only borrow up to $200,000 in total for graduate and professional school.)

 Legacy Provision: If a borrower has received a Direct Unsubsidized Loan made before July 1, 2026, while enrolled in a credentialed program, the borrower can continue to borrow under current loan limits for three academic years or the remainder of their expected time to credential, whichever is less.